-Before an application for a driver's licence will be granted, the applicant must provide a current Disclosure & Barring Service (DBS) check carried out via the Licensing Authority.
+Before an application for a driver's licence will be granted, the applicant must provide a current Disclosure & Barring Service (DBS) enhanced certificate, to the appropriate standard, which includes a check of the barred lists.

-Applicants must apply for the DBS check through the Council and will be charged an appropriate fee.
-When the applicant for a DBS Disclosure receives the disclosure report at their home address, they will be required to provide the Council with the original certificate.
+Applicants must apply for the DBS check through the Council or via a nominated organisation and will be charged an appropriate fee.
+When the applicant for a DBS Disclosure receives the disclosure certificate at their home address, they will be required to provide the Council with the original certificate.

-All applicants will also be required to sign up to the DBS Update Service at their own expense and to authorise the Council to carry out status checks using the Service.
-Licence holders will then be required to maintain the Service at all times while licensed.
-If the update service lapses they will be required to apply for a new DBS Disclosure and renew their Update Service subscription at their own expense.
+All applicants will also be required to sign up to the DBS Update Service at their own expense.
+Proof that the applicant has signed up for the update service will be required before a licence is granted.
+The applicant will, as part of their application, authorise the Council to carry out status checks using the Service at intervals of no more than six months.
+Licence holders will be required to maintain the Service at all times while licensed.
+If the update service lapses the licence holder will be required to apply for a new DBS Disclosure and to renew their Update Service subscription at their own expense.
 Failure to do so could result in their licence being suspended.